aryla/kuha/README.md

 To make Kuha use your custom metadata provider, set the `metadata_provider_class` setting to the Python name of the class (e.g. `name.of.the.module:NameOfTheClass`).
-The value of the `metadata_provider_args` setting is split at whitespace and the resulting parts are passed to the constructor of the class.
+The `app:main` section of the configuration file is passed to the constructor of the class as a dictionary.

 [OAI-PMH]: http://www.openarchives.org/pmh/
            "Open Archives Initiative Protocol for Metadata Harvesting"